Colin Slade: International Rugby

 A former member of New Zealand U-19 and U-21 sides, Slade was selected for the Junior All Blacks side for the 2009 IRB Pacific Nations Cup scoring 30 points including a try against Japan.
 On the back of that solid performance, he was selected into the All Blacks training squad for the third leg of the Tri Nations Series although he didn't see any game action.

 In 2010, Slade was called up again as a replacement for injured fly-half Dan Carter for the All Blacks final match in the 2010 Tri-Nations against the Wallabies on 11 September.
 He made his All Black debut off the bench in the 60th minute coming on as a replacement for Aaron Cruden.

 Slade then made a mark in New Zealand's friendly against Fiji in July 2011.
 He scored a try, two penalties and four conversions for the All Blacks.
 He then played in New Zealand's opening Tri-Nations game against South Africa and scored New Zealand's sixth try of the match, resulting in victory by 40–7.
 He came on as a substitute in New Zealand's next match against Australia.
 He got his first Tri-Nations start against South Africa in the All Blacks penultimate game.

 He was selected for the 2011 Rugby World Cup and came on as a substitute in the opening match where he scored a conversion after Ma'a Nonu's try.
 After Dan Carter injured his groin and was forced out of the 2011 Rugby World Cup it was announced that Slade would become the All Blacks starting fly-half for the remainder of the World Cup.
-After having a 'horror' Tri-Nations game against the Springboks and an 'ordinary' first World Cup game, the public of New Zealand initially doubted the ability of Slade to perform in Carters absence.
+After having a 'horror' Tri-Nations game against the Springboks and an 'ordinary' first World Cup game, the public of New Zealand initially doubted the ability of Slade to perform in Carter's absence.
 However, Coach Graham Henry voiced his trust in Slade, urging the New Zealand supporters to give him their full support.
 Slade then aggravated a groin tear injury during the Argentina game and was ruled out of the rest of the Cup.

 During the 2014 game against the Springboks at Ellis Park Slade played in the unfamiliar position of halfback due to injury to the replacement halfback Tawera Kerr-Barlow.
 He also kicked a last minute conversion in the All Blacks final Bledisloe Cup match against Australia in Brisbane.
 Slade was also called into the End of Year Tour and started a test match on the right wing and also made a strong appearance from bench in the All Blacks final game against Wales in Cardiff.

 In 2015 Slade was named in the 2015 World Cup All Black squad only playing against Namibia on the road to winning the title.